mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 }

 func main() {
+  // Note that the syntax appears to call
-  // This calls the function returned by startTimer
+  // the function returned by startTime immediately,
-  // when the main function exits. defer startTimer("doWork")() fmt.Println(doWork())
+  // but it is not actually run until the main function exits. defer startTimer("doWork")() fmt.Println(doWork())
 }